Dunkle Werner, Karl and Jarvis, Stephen “Rate of Return Regulation Revisited” (September 2022) | WP-329

 Abstract:

-Utility companies recover their capital costs through regulator-approved rates of return on debt and equity.
-In the US the costs of risky and risk-free capital have fallen dramatically in the past 40 years, but utility rates of return have not.
-Using a comprehensive database of utility rate cases dating back to the 1980s, we estimate that the current average return on equity could be around 0.5–5.5 percentage points higher than various benchmarks and historical relationships would suggest.
-We discuss possible mechanisms and show that regulated rates of return respond more quickly to increases in market measures of the cost of capital than they do to decreases.
-We then provide empirical evidence that higher regulated rates of return lead utilities to own more capital – the Averch–Johnson effect.
-A 1 percentage point rise in the return on equity increases new capital investment by about 5%.
-Overall we find that consumers may be paying $2–20 billion per year more than they would otherwise if rates of return had fallen in line with capital market trends.
+Utility companies recover their capital costs through regulator-approved rates of return.
+Using a comprehensive database of utility rate cases we estimate that utilities’ current regulated returns on equity are significantly higher than various benchmarks would suggest.
+We show that regulated returns on equity respond more quickly to increases in benchmark measures of capital costs than they do to decreases.
+We then provide evidence that higher regulated returns on equity lead utilities to own more capital.
+A 1 percentage point rise in the return on equity increases capital investment by 5%.
+Overall we find excess costs to consumers of $2–20 billion per year.